-The Android-powered, touchscreen-based infotainment system announced by Volvo will make its debut in the 2 and later spread to other Polestar and Volvo models.
+The Android-powered, touchscreen-based infotainment system announced by Volvo makes its debut on the 2’s 11-inch touchscreen.
 The firm released a demo of the software in January 2019 for smartphones and tablets.
 Our initial impressions are that it’s highly intuitive to use, feature-rich, and uncluttered.
 Every icon, menu, and function is located in a logical place.
-The demo included a fun minigame named Polestar Space Warp in which the 2 gets rocket engines and shoots missiles at rival aliens, but a Polestar spokesperson told Digital Trends that this feature won’t be included in the production version.
+The demo included a fun minigame named Polestar Space Warp in which the 2 gets rocket engines and shoots missiles at rival aliens, but a Polestar spokesperson told Digital Trends that this feature unfortunately won’t be included in the production version.

 Updated February 15, 2019: Added information about the Polestar 2’s debut date.

 - Electric luxury sedan face-off: Polestar 2 vs. Tesla Model 3